Skip to contents

 Review In Excel

-The inferred metadata includes REVIEW REQUIRED: placeholders for required fields so the package is immediately reviewable in Excel.
+The inferred metadata includes MISSING DESCRIPTION: and MISSING METADATA: placeholders for required fields so the package is immediately reviewable in Excel.
 Replace those placeholders before publishing.
 The metadata/*.csv files are the canonical package metadata; datapackage.json is a derived export for interoperability.

 How To Decide If term_iri Is Correct